tusker-tools/PCF79xx_Tool/README.md

 ## Further Development:
 - [ ] Test and add support for other PCF79xx type transponders

+## Toolchain:
+This project was build with STM32CubeIDE.
+Just import and it should compile straight away without any issues.
+If you encounter problems, please report them.

+## Contribution:
+Any contribution is highly appreciated.
+In case you find any problem, no matter to which subject (documentation, useability, bugs, unintended behavior etc.), do not hesitate to create an issue.
+The same applies to feature requests.

 ## FAQ:
 **Q:** &nbsp; I reprogrammed the EEROM and EROM of an used 5WK49125 Key for BMW CAS3, but afterwards the Key is not acessible with Hitag RFID Programmer!<br>